 Officially called a registered provider, we formed in December 2005 following the transfer of homes from Halton Borough Council.

-Hyde was established in 1967 with one aim: to help people excluded from the mainstream housing market by providing decent, affordable homes and managing them properly.
+Hyde Housing was established in 1967 with one aim: to help people excluded from the mainstream housing market by providing decent, affordable homes and managing them properly.
 Since then, we have grown and adapted to meet the unprecedented challenges of housing in the UK, but our social purpose remains firmly at the heart of everything we do.
 Hyde’s objectives are to deliver quality services, increase capacity and build more homes.
 Although value for money (VFM) is a part of everything we do, ‘increasing capacity’ helps us to focus on improving efficiency and maximising income and asset value to allow us to produce the greatest social value.
 Social value is delivered by providing new housing to meet chronic shortages, setting rents below market levels and providing added value services such as helping residents sustain their tenancies.

 Incommunities Group Ltd was established in 2003 and is a large and diverse organisation.
 Our core business is to provide affordable high quality housing within the Bradford District.